HQSquantumsimulations/qoqo/qoqo/README_qoqo.md

 ## Create your first circuit in qoqo

 The following code snippet can be used to create your first circuit in qoqo.
-For an expanded collection of **examples** please see the jupyter notebooks in the extra repository [qoqo_examples](https://github.com/HQSquantumsimulations/qoqo_examples).
+For an expanded collection of **examples** please see the jupyter notebooks in the [qoqo_examples](https://github.com/HQSquantumsimulations/qoqo_examples) repository.

 ```python
 from qoqo import Circuit